!!!NM**The Rainbow Proportion

 In this same way probably the ancient Egyptians found all their Pythagorean (3,4,5) and near-Pythagorean triangles in the field, just by trial and error, or by chance (20,21,29), not by mathematical reasoning!
 This is maths still as an empirical science!

 I expect that once this complete model is understood and applied professionally it will cause a sea-change in science; but that will only show later on.
 What I am going to tell here is still harmless and fun.
-And remember, we are only dealing here with natural (whole) numbers and all our approximations concern differences of thousandths only, and often much less, (always capable of resonance).
+And remember, we are only dealing here with natural (whole) numbers and their ratios and all our approximations concern differences in thousandths only, and often much less, and always within resonance tolerance.

 The following is the absolute crux of the mathematical model.
 It is this discovery which triggered 11 years of practically non-stop work on this model and brought me in regions I could not have dreamt of ever exploring when I started out, but I remember well the excited moments I found myself saying: ‘This is big’ .